Alevsk/rbac-atlas/content/charts/rabbitmq/_index.md

 ---
-title: rabbitmq
+title: "rabbitmq"
-description: RabbitMQ is an open source general-purpose message broker that is designed for consistent, highly-available messaging scenarios (both synchronous and asynchronous).
+description: "RabbitMQ is an open source general-purpose message broker that is designed for consistent, highly-available messaging scenarios (both synchronous and asynchronous)."
 ---

 ## rabbitmq